Christianity in Denmark

-Christianity is a prevalent religion in Denmark; in January 2023, 72.1% of the population of Denmark were members of the Church of Denmark.
-According to a survey based on a sample 1,114, 25% of Danes believe Jesus is the son of God, and 18% believe he is the saviour of the world.
+Christianity is a prevalent religion in Denmark; in 2026, 70% of the population of Denmark were members of the Church of Denmark.
+According to a survey in 2009, 25% of Danes believe Jesus is the son of God, and 18% believe he is the saviour of the world.
 Aside from Lutheranism, there is a small Catholic minority, as well as small Protestant denominations such as the Baptist Union of Denmark and the Reformed Synod of Denmark.

 Denmark has Lutheranism as the state religion, as such its culture is heavily influenced by Christianity.